Tribler/trustchain-superapp/freedomOfComputing/README.md

 <img src="../doc/freedomOfComputing/Screenshot%202020-04-29%20at%2023.26.46.png" width="180">

+_**NOTE:** A more advanced example/demo can be found at: https://github.com/rootmonkey/trustchain-foc-demoapp

 ## Extra info

 At any point, a download can be stopped by pressing at the stop button.
 Additionally, initializing a different download will cause the last download to stop, but the progress remains until the next time.